 To find out more about the logistics of verge gardening, please look at the free course, Verge Garden Basics – Understanding the Space is about understanding the complexities of gardening on our streets and an introduction to planting as advocacy and collaboration.

-Membership of the Shady Lanes website also means that you can attend the free zoom events and list your garden.
-We also hold in-person events on the topic in conjunction with the Banyo Verge Garden Project.
+We also hold in-person events on the topic in conjunction with the Banyo District Verge Garden group and others.

 Listing your gardens on the Shady Lanes Project website provides inspiration and reassurance for others, and opportunities to connect to a wider network.